-Even before the spread of the Coronavirus, it has always been important to wash and clean toys after play.
-Kids are constantly exploring, touching, sharing, sneezing, drooling...
+Even before the spread of the Coronavirus, it was important to wash and clean toys after play.
+Kids are constantly exploring, touching, licking, sharing, sneezing, drooling...
 You get the idea.
-Now, more than ever, it is best to keep play items in your home as clean as possible to eliminate potential sources of various illnesses.
+Now, more than ever, it is best to keep play items in your home as clean as possible to eliminate potential sources of various illnesses that can spread to the whole family, and other children.

 Why to Clean Kids Toys

-According to the Wall Street Journal scientists suspect children could play a key role in transmitting Coronavirus.
-Reports have shown children have the virus in their secretions for up to 22 days.
-So it’s still vital to try to prevent them from getting it and spreading it to others.
+According to the Wall Street Journal, scientists suspect children could play a key role in transmitting Coronavirus and other seasonal illnesses.
+Reports have shown children can have active virus in their secretions for up to 22 days.
+So it’s vital to try to prevent them from getting sick and spreading it to others.

-Now the COVID is under control, it remains important to regularly clean toys to prevent the spread of other illnesses such as common cold, flu, and RSV.
+With COVID now endemic, it remains important to regularly clean toys to prevent the spread of seasonal respiratory illnesses such as COVID, Flu, RSV, and the common cold.

 Here is how we recommend cleaning our toys and others in your home: